-Sketch Movie Review
+Sketch Movie Review: Vikram Shoulders This Usual Mass Entertainer With Elan!

-Sketch, starring Chiyaan Vikram in the lead role is making a big release in the theatres today (January 12, 2018).
+Sketch, starring Chiyaan Vikram in the lead role, is making a big release in the theatres today (January 12, 2018).
 The film, directed by young film-maker Vijay Chandar is high on expectations and the film is touted to be an action entertainer with a strong storyline.

 Plot

-The makers have remained tight-lipped of the exact storyline of the movie.
-Reportedly, the story of Sketch revolves around a character of the same name, who is a small time gangster, with a difference.
-The plot is set against the backdrop of North Chennai, which is also known as Vada Chennai.
-Sketch is expected to offer a different take on this part of Chennai.
+The story of Sketch is set against the backdrop of North Chennai, which is also known as Vada Chennai.
+Sketch, whose real name is Jeeva, works under a financier named Sett.
+Sketch's main job is to seize the vehicles of all those who don't pay back the money on time.
+One day, he is assigned with a similar task, but it leads to a bit of troubles.

-Meet the cast & crew members of Sketch..
+Let's see how the cast & crew members of Sketch have fared for the movie..

 Vikram As Sketch